Track Deadlift Exercise on Galaxy Watch

 Check capabilities

-To check what can be measured during exercise, you need to check its capabilities.
-Follow these steps to obtain them:
+To check what can be measured during an exercise, you need to check its capabilities.

 /******************************************************************************************

-* Uncomment line below and fill TODO 1
+* - (Hint) Uncomment lines below and replace TODO 1

 ****************************************************************************************/